-DISTANCE OF WALK: 2km
+DISTANCE OF WALK: 2.6km /1.6 miles

 TYPE OF WALK: circular, uneven underfoot.

 ACCESSIBILTY: The footpaths are rocky and uneven, and not suitable to pushchairs or wheelchairs.
-Also, the steep section towards the end of the walk can be tricky for those with a little one in a carrier.
+Also, the steep section towards the end of the walk can be extremely tricky for those with a little one in a carrier.

-TOTAL ASCENT: 84 metres
+TOTAL ASCENT: 103 metres

 3. At the fork in the footpath, ignore the footpath on the right and continue straight ahead.
 This will gradually lead you to the rock face of Birchen Edge.

 Peak District Kids is a free online resource.
-If you enjoyed this walk, you can show your support by buying me a coffee.
+If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!
-You may also want to share your own photos of this walk in our Peak District Kids Facebook Group.

-Or purchase the Peak District Kids iron-on patch! £1 from every sale goes towards the Peak District National Park Foundation, a registered charity established to raise funds to care for The Peak District National Park.
+Or perhaps purchase a Peak District Kids iron-on patch. £1 from every sale of the iron-on patches goes towards the Peak District National Park Foundation, a registered charity established to raise funds to care for the Peak District National Park.